Green Mind

 The vast majority of our knitwear comes from Belgium and is of very high quality.

-All of the Swiss embroidery used by the House is of Swiss design, renowned for its very high quality.
+All the embroidery used by the House is of Swiss design and recognized for its very high quality.

 In a few figures